UniExeterRSE/computational-thinking-2024/_episodes/06_abstraction.md

 ## Relation to programming

 Abstraction is an approach that helps solve problems both computational and otherwise.
-A core component of programming is about creating and composing abstractions,using objects and functions to represent and define the solution.
+A core component of programming is about creating and composing abstractions, using objects and functions to represent and define the solution.

 Abstraction works by establishing a level of complexity at which a person interacts with a system, suppressing the more complex details below the current level.
 Abstraction allows programmers to define objects and functions that can interact with each other in a predictable way without having to understand the underlying details of their implementation.